Skip to content

 Participants & Selection

+The Māoriland Indigenous Co-Lab (MICL) is for Indigenous key creative teams – a writer, director, and producer with a feature film project that has already had some development and, is ready to move into advanced development.
 The MICL aims to support these teams to produce a new draft, hone a clear creative vision, build a high-quality pitch package, and produce a proof-of-concept scene intended to strengthen the opportunities for financing and production of the feature film.

 Impact & Outcomes